The Bakery & Pastry school: a professional training dedicated to women

 In order to ensure the sustainability of this action, our association has decided to create its own Coffee Shop (redirection page coffee shop) in 2015, with the aim of contributing to the financing of the professional training of female students.

 A true haven of peace that is an integral part of the students’ training.
 They are put into situations and learn about the service profession.
+As students are still learning, we will be happy to receive your feedback in order to improve daily.

 Follow our news